hieunguyena6/Code-Wizard-AI/README.md

 # Code-Wizard-AI

 Code Wizard AI is a tool that leverages the power of machine learning to assist developers with their day-to-day work.
-Main futures includes: natural language to SQL query, Explain code, Programing Language conversion, code optimization,...
+Main futures includes: natural language to SQL query, Explain code, Programming Language conversion, code optimization,...
 100% open-source and free to use